IQisMySenpai/RedditTopOfBot/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Maybe if we are bothered we might integrate timezones, but currently we don't a F, since everything works:D
+Maybe if we are bothered we might integrate timezones, but currently we don't a F, since everything works:D Or we could add Video, Text and Gallery Support.

 <!-- CONTRIBUTING -->